Kinetic theories: from curved space to flat space

-With the elimination of geodesic force, we have seen the left hand side (LHS) of \eqref{forces} being the same as the Boltzmann equation in flat space.
-Now we show the right hand side (RHS) of \eqref{forces} also reduces to the flat space counterpart.
+With $T_\m=0$ and \eqref{reduction_hydro}, we have shown that the left hand side (LHS) of the Boltzmann equation in curved space maps to the flat space counterpart with the chosen inertial frame.
+Now we show how the mapping works for the collision term on the right hand side (RHS).
 The generic form of collision term in curved space is given by \cite{Stewart1971}